 - Birth Injuries

 - Failure to Diagnose

 Sometimes, even if a correct diagnosis is made, the physician does not follow a proper course of treatment.
-Surgical errors are also common.
-Anesthesia reactions and problems cause many deaths and injuries each year.
+Surgical errors are also common; anesthesia reactions and problems cause many deaths and injuries each year.
 Failure to monitor a patient during and after surgery is another common error.
-Occasionally, sponges, surgical instruments and other foreign matter are left inside patients causing complications and even death.
+Occasionally, sponges, surgical instruments and other foreign matter are left inside patients, causing complications and even death.
 Obstetrical medical malpractice can lead to serious injuries in the infant.
 There are many other types of medical malpractice, each being unique unto itself.

 In general, for a claim of medical malpractice to be valid, it must meet the following conditions:

-- A provider-patient relationship existed.
+- A provider-patient relationship existed

-- Negligent care was rendered.
+- Negligent care was rendered

-- Patient suffered serious damage or harm.
+- The patient suffered serious damage or harm

-- The damage/harm was a direct result of negligent care.
+- The damage/harm was a direct result of negligent care

 The Institute of Medicine’s report estimates that more than half of the adverse medical events occurring each year are due to preventable medical errors.
 These errors cause tens of thousands of deaths.
 The cost associated with these errors in lost income, disability, and health care costs may be as much as $29 billion annually.
-The consequences of medical malpractice (death or disability rather than just inconvenience) are often more severe than the consequences of mistakes in other industries.
+The consequences of medical malpractice (death or disability rather than just an inconvenience) are often more severe than the consequences of mistakes in other industries.
 A life or the quality of life may hang in the balance.